There is no such thing as a perfect parent. We all develop our own parenting style based on our experiences, values, and the way we were raised.

-The definition of permissive parenting, or as it is sometimes known, indulgent parenting, is a style of parenting where few demands are made on children.
+Permissive parenting is a style that prioritizes warmth and responsiveness but often lacks structure and consistent boundaries.
 Parents are nurturing, accepting, and involved but don’t enforce control.
-They sometimes set rules but don’t follow through, and few consequences are in place.
-A permissive parenting style is not focused on helping children regulate or behave themselves, and expectations are low, so little discipline happens.
-These moms and dads often give in to their children or provide them with whatever they want to have a more friendship-style relationship than a parent-child relationship.4,5
+They sometimes set rules but don’t follow through, and there are few consequences in place.
+A permissive parenting style focuses less on helping children learn to regulate their behavior, and expectations are low, so consistent discipline is limited.
+These moms and dads often give in to their children or allow them to get what they want to have a more friendship-style relationship than a parent-child relationship.4,5

 Examples of Permissive Parenting

-Indulgent or permissive parenting is high in responsiveness and low in demands, but what does that look like?
+Indulgent or permissive parenting is high in responsiveness and low in demands, but what does this look like in everyday life?
+Permissive parenting can show up in everyday situations in ways that may not always be obvious.
 Here are some examples:6

-• Parents are more likely to describe themselves as friends with their kids rather than their parent.
+- Parents are more likely to describe themselves as friends with their kids than as their parents.

-• They might use bribery or other strategies to get their children to do things instead of setting boundaries, rules, consequences, or punishments.
+- They might resort to bribery or other tactics to get their children to do things rather than setting boundaries, rules, consequences, or punishments.

 Permissive Parenting: Pros and Cons